Gangneung: Symbols of Gangneung

 The flag of the city shows a red sun in the centre and blue wave in front, on a white background.
 The sun represents the sunrise, the wave the sea.
 The flower of the city is the crepe myrtle, the tree of the city is the pine tree, its bird the swan.
 The animal of Gangneung is the tiger.

 Geography

 Gangneung is located to the east of the Taebaek Mountains, which is the considered the 'waist' of the Korean peninsula.
-To the East is the Sea of Japan, and to the west are the inner side of Hongcheon County, the Pyeongchang County's Jinbu-myeon and the Daegwallyeong-myeon respectively.
-The southern side is connected to Donghae City and the Jeongseon County's critical side.
+To the east is Sea of Japan, and to the west are the inner side of Hongcheon County, the Pyeongchang County's Jinbu-myeon and the Daegwallyeong-myeon respectively.
+The southern side is connected to Donghae and the Jeongseon County's critical side.
 The north side is adjacent to Yangyang County Hyunbuk-myeon and Hyunnam-myeon.

-The total area of Gangneung City is about 1040.4 km2 as of the end of 2015, which accounts for 6.2% of Gangwon Province's 16873 km2.
+The total area of Gangneung is about 1040.4 km2 as of the end of 2015, which accounts for 6.2% of Gangwon State's 16873 km2.
 80.4% of the area of Gangneung, 837.36 km2, is forestland.